patrickbucher/docs/clean-agile/clean-agile.md

   trouble down the road.
 - **Continuous Learning**: Developers must keep up with an ever and fast changing industry by learning all the time.
-It's great if a company provides training, byt the responsibility for learning remains with the developer.
+It's great if a company provides training, but the responsibility for learning remains with the developer.
 - **Mentoring**: Existing team members must teach new team members.
 Both sides learn in the process, because teaching is a great way of learning.